Skip to content

 Quick verdict

-Choose Loom if you need remote teams, customer success, product demos, async updates.
-Choose Open WebUI if you prioritize teams wanting a private, self-hosted ai chat interface.
+Choose Loom if your daily work is mostly async video messaging with AI summaries and chapters.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
 Both are equally rated by users.
 Both offer free tiers — try each before committing.

 Try Loom → Try Open WebUI →